iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 > **"AHA moment"**
 >
->  Recently while looking for a proof that I'm not alone who is trying avoid too much abstraction, I stumbled upon a Wikipedia article about [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and quite liked the alternative AHA principle, which boils down to
+>  Recently while looking for proof that I'm not alone who is trying to avoid too much abstraction, I stumbled upon a Wikipedia article about [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself), and quite liked the alternative AHA principle, which boils down to
 >
 >  **"optimizing for change first, and avoiding premature optimization"**
 >